Stanislava Manojlovic poses for a photo with her nephew, Maksim Morris, May 24 after the 2019 Commencement Ceremony.

 From that point on, Manojlovic dreamed of one day entering the field herself.
 She even used her grandparents’ old prescription bottles to play pretend pharmacist with her sister at home.

 But for a long time, that dream of actually becoming a pharmacist seemed out of reach.
-Manojlovic was a refugee in Serbia for eight years before moving to the U.S. When her family finally moved, they lived as refugees for another six years.
-They only had $100 to their names and needed to learn the basics, from using a credit card to speaking English.
+Manojlovic and her family were refugees in Serbia for eight years before moving to the U.S. When they finally moved, they lived as refugees for another six years.
+They only had $100 to their name and needed to learn the basics, from using a credit card to speaking English.

 “I never believed I could do pharmacy in the U.S.,” Manojlovic said.
 “I never thought it was something that would be possible for me.”

 That all changed during the spring 2019 commencement ceremony May 24 on the CU Anschutz Medical Campus, where Manojlovic earned her PharmD.
-Manojlovic, the first person in her family to obtain higher education after she graduated from the University of Colorado Boulder, surpassed her own expectations when she earned her degree from the Skaggs School of Pharmacy and Pharmaceutical Sciences.
+Manojlovic, the first person in her family to obtain a college degree, surpassed her own expectations when she earned her doctor of pharmacy degree from the Skaggs School of Pharmacy and Pharmaceutical Sciences.